-Operator Age - You must be at least 16 years of age to operate a power-driven vessel unsupervised.
+Operator age - You must be at least 16 to operate a power-driven vessel unsupervised.
 People age 12-15 may operate a power-driven vessel under direct supervision of an adult age 18 or older.

-Pets - Pets are allowed on motor boats when traveling on Yellowstone Lake and Lewis Lake but must be of appropriate size for the size of the boat.
+Pets - Pets are allowed on motor boats when traveling on Yellowstone Lake and Lewis Lake, but must be of appropriate size for the size of the boat.
 Pets are not allowed on boats for overnight trips or on shore except at boat launch areas.

 Generators - Generators may not be brought ashore.
-Self-contained motor boats staying overnight at a backcountry campsite should obey quiet hours and, not operate generators or boat motors between the hours of 8 p.m. and 8 a.m.
+Self-contained motor boats staying overnight at a backcountry campsite should obey quiet hours and not operate generators or boat motors between the hours of 8 p.m. and 8 a.m.

-Fishing Permit Required - Yellowstone National Park Fishing Permits are required and are available at backcountry offices, visitor centers, Yellowstone General Stores, local businesses in the outlying communities, and online at www.recreation.gov.
-Refer to park fishing regulations for details and make sure you understand creel limits, tackle restrictions and proper fish cleaning methods in bear country.
+Fishing Permit Required - Yellowstone National Park Fishing Permits are required and are available at backcountry offices, visitor centers, Yellowstone General Stores, and a few local businesses in the outlying communities.
+Refer to park fishing regulations for details and make sure you understand creel limits, tackle restrictions, and fish cleaning in bear country.

 Backcountry Permit - Camping or sleeping on your boat requires a backcountry permit and is allowed only at designated sites and anchorages.
-Backcountry permits for parties travelling by boat may be obtained at the following locations:

-- Snake River Ranger Station

-- Grant Village Backcountry Office

-- Bridge Bay Ranger Station

-For more information about picking up backcountry permits and making advanced reservations, please reference the Camp in the Backcountry page on our website.
+Backcountry permits for parties travelling by boat may be obtained at the following locations: Snake River Ranger Station, Grant Village Backcountry Office, or Bridge Bay Ranger Station.
+Permits are generally available between 8 a.m. and 4:30 p.m.
+If you need to get an early start you should plan on picking up your permit the day before you wish to start.
+Reservations for backcountry campsites may be made in advance for a fee.
+Contact the Central Backcountry Office for additional information.

 Food Storage - Whether picnicking, camping onshore at a designated campsite, or leaving your boat unattended to fish or day-hike, you must follow proper backcountry food storage regulations to minimize the opportunity for bears and other wildlife to obtain human food.
-All food and odorous items must be properly hung or secured in an approved bear resistant food container.
+All food and odorous items must be properly hung or secured in an approved bear resitant food container.
 Do not leave food in the open or in a cooler on your boat at any time when no one is in direct attendance.
 All backcountry campsites have a food pole or metal storage box.
 Items which are hung must be at least 10 feet off the ground and 4 feet from the tree trunk.
-You will need a minimum of 35 feet of rope or more if you have multiple containers and / or coolers.
+You will need a minimum of 35 feet of rope or more if you have multiple containers and/or coolers.
 If your boat is self-contained and you are staying on your boat at one of the anchor or dock sites, then you must securely store your food below deck.